Resignation Acceptance Letter and Email Examples for Employers

 Does an employer have to accept a resignation?
 Toggle answer

-In many situations, resignation is the employee’s decision and the employer confirms it rather than refusing it.
-The exact process depends on the country, contract and circumstances, so employers should check local rules and company policy.
+In many situations, resignation is the employee’s decision and the employer’s role is to confirm it rather than refuse it.
+The exact process depends on applicable law, the employment contract and the circumstances, so employers should check local rules and company policy.

 Should the letter mention the final working day?
 Toggle answer